 Whether it's for a Valentine's Day gift or a general pick-me-up, an arrangement of beautiful blooms puts a smile on everyone's face.
 Sometimes a single stem in a sweet vase will do the trick, but if you want to flex your florist muscle, give this DIY centerpiece a shot.
 If purchasing your flowers from a flower shop or local farmer's market, inquire about seasonal varieties that last the longest in a vase.

 Equipment / Tools

-- Textured flowers and blossom flowers (foreground/"face" flowers)
+- 1 bunch Textured flowers and blossom flowers

 Choose a Vessel

-The shape of your vessel is key in determining the look of your arrangement.
-For example if you choose a long, low to the table long vessel your arrangement might appear more wild, natural and spilling over.
-A vessel with a long neck will create a more upward growing arrangement.
-For starters, we suggest a simple low, wide and round shape to begin.Continue to 3 of 7 below.
+The shape of your vessel is key in determining the look of your centerpiece.
+For example, if you choose a long, low-to-the-table bowl, your arrangement might appear to be wild and spilling over.
+A vase with a long neck will create a more upward-focused arrangement.
+Choose a design that appeals to you—this example uses a simple low, wide, and round vessel.

 Create a Base